meain/esa/README.md

 The `safe` property in the function configuration determines whether a command is considered safe or potentially unsafe.
 If `safe` is set to `true`, the command will be executed without confirmation when the `--ask` level is set to `unsafe`.
 If `safe` is set to `false` or not specified, confirmation will be required.

-The capabilities of your assistant are easily extendable by adding more functions to the config file.
+The capabilities of your assistant are easily extendable by adding more functions to the agent config file.

-With the provided example config you could execute things like:
+With the provided example agent config you could execute things like:

 ```bash
 esa "what is a harpoon" # answer basic questions